maniospas/Blombly/docs/basics/io.md

 | `bool`                | Check whether the resource exists.                                                        |
 | Division by a string  | Obtain a sub-directory from the resource.                                                 |

-Blombly executes as a compartmenized environment.
-Therefore, for any of the above operations to run, you need to declare ...

-## Permissions

-If you try to run file system operations out-of-the-box you will encounter an error like below.
+If you run file system operations out-of-the-box you will encounter an error like below.
 This happens because Blombly prioritizes **execution safety** and does not allow you to access system resources unless you intent to do so.
 Intent is obvious here, but may not be if [preprocessor](../advanced/preprocessor.md) directives are involved,